paulissoft/oracle-tools/jdbc/smart-pool-data-source/README.md

 It must either be:
 - an Oracle pool data source class (`PoolDataSourceImpl` or `SimplePoolDataSourceOracle`) OR
 - a Hikari pool data source class (`HikariDataSource` or `SimplePoolDataSourceHikari`) OR
-- null which results in a Hikari pool data source class (as is the default fro Spring Boot)
+- null which results in a Hikari pool data source class (as is the default for Spring Boot)

 This can be specified in the Spring properties file by: